 Sam Raimi’s trilogy of Evil Dead movies are all three of them, this type of movie.
 The Evil Dead, Evil Dead II, and Army of Darkness are all definitive cult classics with a wide fanbase.
 Hail to the Deadites, this new documentary about the fandom surrounding this trilogy, presents itself as an opportunity to answer the question of why and how these movies resonate.

 It’s a pity then that it does not do that.

-In the early scenes of the film, we are introduced to Steve, the director of the film and an Evil Dead enthusiast as he heads to a store in 2013 to buy 4 copies of the just-released Fede Alvarez directed Evil Dead remake.
+In the film’s early scenes, we are introduced to Steve, the director of the film and an Evil Dead enthusiast, as he heads to a store in 2013 to buy 4 copies of the just-released Fede Alvarez directed Evil Dead remake.
 Why four?
-Why, because that’s just what collectors do says the faceless narrator of the piece.
+Why?
+Because that’s just what collectors do says the faceless narrator of the piece.

 This is about the level of examination that the rest of the film provides.
 Steve goes on a road trip to meet other Evil Dead fans, the titular Deadites, but in most cases, we get a quick introduction followed by some quick exposition and then we’re off to the next subject.
 For example, early in the film, Steve contacts a woman who won a contest to be crowned the biggest Evil Dead fan in the world and their conversation via skype centres almost entirely on that she won that contest, rather than how.

 The biggest bright spot in the film is the conversation that the filmmakers have with Evil Dead star Bruce Campbell.
 Campbell is known for being sardonic, but in this film, he opens up about his experiences with fans and how they can have a meaningful impact on a performer’s life.